DJMF2015/project_work/README.md

 ### codeclan homework solutions

-This repo contains full completed solutions where possible to the course cohort e26
+This repo contains solutions to weekday/weekend homework for the 16 week course.

 #### week1-5
  - Ruby programming